The Stupidly Simple Way To Get In All Your Veggies Before A Vegan Gets The Chance Juice Their WheatGrass

-Tell me if the following sounds familiar: “If you are not eating at least 6-8 servings of fruits and vegetables every day, you are seriously limiting your efforts when it comes to fitness and well being.”
+Tell me if the following sounds familiar: “If you are not eating at least 6-8 servings of fruits and vegetables every day, you are seriously limiting your efforts when it comes to your well-being and weight management.”

-Juicing?
-Maybe.
-That’s only a good option if you have time to marginally prepare your veggies because most still require you to wash/cut/prep things in some way, shape or form.
+Maybe, but that’s only a good option if you have time to prepare your veggies, because most machines still require you to wash/cut/prep the damn things in some way shape or form.
 Then there is the clean-up that you have to deal with.

 Come to think of it, quickly cooking your veggies might actually be faster than the effort required to juice them.

-But don’t fret, because there is a better way.
+But don’t fret, because there is a better way… and it literally takes less time than it does for you to take your morning dump.
 Keep reading and I’ll show you.
+But first…

-First, is there any truth to the statement of fruits and veggies being essential for health?
+Is there any truth to the statement that fruits and veggies are essential for weight loss?

 Obviously!
 Fruits and vegetables not only provide proper nutritional support but they act as natural cleansers for your body.